Julia-ta/TiMBA_outlook/CONTRIBUTING.md

 - Keep commits small, clear, and focused.
 - Submit pull requests with a clear description of the changes and reference the related issue (`Closes #issue number`).

-*Note on branches and merge strategy*: Branching and merging follows an internal workflow of the TiMBA team.
-The main branch is always kept in a valid and stable state, and it is the branch where issues can be raised.
-These issues are then processed in dedicated feature or issue branches, which are subsequently merged back into main in a predefined order by the TiMBA team.

 If you are interested in adding a new feature to TiMBA, consider submitting your feature proposal via [wf-timba@thuenen.de](mailto:wf-timba@thuenen.de), which is the preferred forum for discussing new features.